-12 Healthiest, High-Fat Foods You Should Be Eating
+12 Healthy High-Fat Foods You Should Be Eating More Often

 “Nearly all the fat in avocado is the monounsaturated type, which is heart-healthy,” says Elizabeth Ward, MS, RDN, a dietitian in Boston.
 “Avocado is naturally low in sodium and rich in potassium, so it helps with blood pressure control.
 It also supplies several B vitamins, as well as vitamin E and vitamin K.”